How to Get More People to View Your eBay Listing

 When to avoid:

-• If the item is already competitively priced, as additional discounts may unnecessarily reduce profit margins.
+- If the item is already competitively priced, adding additional discounts may unnecessarily reduce profit margins.

 Pro Tip: Combine a Markdown Sale with a coupon or free shipping to stack urgency and value.